-(1) There is no minimum or maximum offering.
+- (1) There is no minimum or maximum offering.
 The amounts shown under "Assuming maximum offering" and "Assuming minimum offering" are assumed amounts for illustrative purposes only.
-As of November 20, 2023, the Company had a total of 238,907,075 Preferred Shares issued and outstanding for gross proceeds of \$238,907,366.

-- The Company intends to primarily sell the Preferred Shares through CCM, an exempt market dealer registered in British (2) Columbia.
-Alberta and Ontario.
-CCM shall be paid (i) by Peet & Cowan, a processing fee, paid semi-annually in arrears, as described under Item 7 "Compensation Paid to Sellers and Finders", which fee will represent a maximum of 2.5% of the 1.5% management fees paid by the Company to Peet & Cowan under the Management Agreement, as defined below (the "Processing Fee"); and (ii) from the Company on behalf of the investor, as their agent, and deducted from applicable dividends, a commission of up to 1% of the gross purchase price of the number of Preferred Shares subscribed for by certain investors who have purchased their Preferred Shares through CCM, per year for each year that such investors retain those Preferred Shares (the "Trailer Fee").
-Assuming a maximum offering and assuming all of the Preferred Shares in this offering are sold through CCM, CCM will receive (i) an anticipated maximum Processing Fee of approximately \$18,750 from Peet & Cowan in 2023, and (ii) a maximum Trailer Fee equal to \$500,000 transferred from the Company on behalf of the investor, for the Preferred Shares distributed under the offering per year for each year such Preferred Shares are retained by the subscribers in this offering.
+As of September 18, 2024, the Company had a total of 259,962,946 Preferred Shares issued. - The Company intends to primarily sell the Preferred Shares through CCM, an exempt market dealer registered in British (2) Columbia, Alberta and Ontario.
+CCM shall be paid (i) by Peet & Cowan, a processing fee, paid semi-annually in arrears, as described under Item 7 "Compensation Paid to Sellers and Finders", which fee will represent a maximum of 2.5% of the 1.5% management fees paid by the Company to Peet & Cowan under the Management Agreement, as defined below (the "Processing Fee"); and (ii) from the Company on behalf of the investor, as their agent, and deducted from applicable dividends, a commission of up to 1% of the gross purchase price of the number of Preferred Shares subscribed for by certain investors who have purchased their Preferred Shares through CCM, per year calculated for each quarter that such investors retain those Preferred Shares (the "Trailer Fee").
+Assuming a maximum offering and assuming all of the Preferred Shares in this offering are sold through CCM, CCM will receive (i) an anticipated maximum Processing Fee of approximately \$18,750 from Peet & Cowan in 2024, and (ii) a maximum Trailer Fee equal to \$500,000 transferred from the Company on behalf of the investor, for the Preferred Shares distributed under the offering per year for each year such Preferred Shares are retained by the subscribers in this offering.
 Peet & Cowan or the Company may from time to time enter into agreements with third party registered dealers, who will be paid fees by the Company or Peet & Cowan to bring investors to the Company.
 The Company and Peet & Cowan will not pay any commission or finder's fee to any person, other than a registered dealer, in connection with the issuances of Preferred Shares sold under this offering.
-Other registered investment dealers may charge additional fees as applicable. - (3) This amount includes: (a) the balance of the maximum amount available under our credit facility with a financial institution (as defined below) as at the date of this Offering Memorandum (See Item 2.2 "Our Business - Credit Facility"); (b) \$3,825,447 available in general provision funds held by Cambridge; and (c) additional funds which are available from operating profits. - (4) At a date that is not more than 30 days prior to the date of this Offering Memorandum.
+Other registered investment dealers may charge additional fees as applicable. - (3) This amount includes: (a) the balance of the maximum amount available under our credit facility with a financial institution (as defined below) as at the date of this Offering Memorandum (See Item 2.2 "Our Business Credit Facility"); (b) \$5,335,771 available in general provision funds held by Cambridge; and (c) additional funds which are available from operating profits. - (4) At a date that is not more than 30 days prior to the date of this Offering Memorandum.